All Teijin Frontier articles

 Japanese chip-maker invests in antimicrobial and ecological fabrics

-Murata Manufacturing , a Japanese-based manufacturer of high-tech electronic components, has partnered with the yarns and fabrics’ supplier Teijin Frontier for the research, development, production and sale of a new fabric with antimicrobial and deodorizing properties.
-Clothing, and in particular sportswear, comes first in the list of future applications ...
+Murata Manufacturing, a Japanese-based manufacturer of high-tech electronic components, has partnered with the yarns and fabrics’ supplier Teijin Frontier for the research, development, production and sale of a new fabric with antimicrobial and deodorizing properties.
+Clothing, and in particular sportswear, comes first in the list of future applications for the ...